Untitled-Document-1/openwrt-adblock/README.md

 ```

 ####Prerequisites
-* Make sure you have the neccesary SSL root certificates (the hosts-file.net list uses https)
+* Make sure you have the necessary SSL root certificates.
+This will prevent a "wget: can't execute 'openssl': No such file or directory" error when the script attempts to download the hosts-file.net list.

 ```
 opkg update